losisin/helm-values-schema-json/README.md

 # helm values schema json plugin

-Helm plugin for generating values.schema.json from multiple values files.
+Helm plugin for generating `values.schema.json` from single or multiple values files.
 Works only with Helm3 charts.

 ## Install